luiz-henrique112/taskpilot/README.md

 # taskpilot

-The whole project is in master, if tou want to see it, go there.
+The whole project is in master, if you want to see it, go there.